YashPapreja/Solace/README.md

 # Solace

-It is a music website with pre loaded songs .
+It is a music website with pre loaded songs and a welcome song